Al-Sanadid Forces

-The Forces of the Brave (جيش الصناديد / قوات الصناديد), generally called the al-Sanadid Forces, are a militia formed by the Arab Shammar tribe to fight against the Islamic State.
-Even though the tribe's Syrian strongholds are mostly in the Jazira Canton of Rojava, such as at al-Yaarubiyah and Tell Hamis, the militia operates throughout most of Rojava.
+The Forces of the Brave (جيش الصناديد / قوات الصناديد), generally called the al-Sanadid Forces, is a militia formed by the Arab Shammar tribe to fight against the Islamic State.
+Even though the tribe's Syrian strongholds are mostly in the Jazira Canton of the Autonomous Administration of North and East Syria (AANES), such as at al-Yaarubiyah and Tell Hamis, the militia operates throughout most of the AANES.
 The red colour in their flag represents blood while the yellow represents the light, calling themselves “marchers on the red death”.
 The al-Sanadid Forces are affiliated with the co-governor/co-president of Jazira Canton and tribal leader Humaydi Daham al-Hadi, and are led by Humaydi's son Bandar al-Humaydi.

 Ideology

 The al-Sanadid Forces primarily want to ensure the Shammar tribe's autonomy and security in the Al-Hasakah Governorate; furthermore, they have pledged to fight Wahhabism.
 Humaydi Daham al-Hadi has also expressed his ambition to facilitate the breakup of Saudi Arabia, likely to retake the former Emirate of Jabal Shammar from the House of Saud.

 The Shammar tribe generally maintains a long cooperative relationship with the Syrian Kurds since the 18th century, despite a number of tribal disputes.
-In course of the 2004 al-Qamishli riots, the Shammar under Humaydi Daham al-Hadi were the only Arab tribe in al-Hasakah Governorate that refused to fight the Kurdish protestors for the government.
+In course of the 2004 Qamishli riots, the Shammar under Humaydi Daham al-Hadi were the only Arab tribe in al-Hasakah Governorate that refused to fight the Kurdish protestors for the government.
 As result, when the al-Sanadid Forces were formed, they were set up as explicitly pro-Kurdish.
 Humaydi Daham al-Hadi and his son both repeatedly expressed loyalty to and support for the Kurdish forces.

 The al-Sanadid Forces' stance in regard to the Ba'athist government of Bashar al-Assad is ambiguous.
 Whereas some sources regard Humaydi Daham al-Hadi as "anti-government" figure, others accuse the al-Sanadid Forces of siding with the government, while strictly opposing the Syrian opposition.
 The militia itself has claimed that it neither supports nor opposes Assad's rule, with Humaydi Daham al-Hadi having said that "whoever rules Damascus rules Syria".